 Spelletich Family Wine Company was founded in 1994 and is truly a 100% family run winery.
-The husband wife team (Barbara and Timothy Spelletich) and their daughter Kristen (who we originally met with) are responsible for all aspects of the wine making, marketing, sales and direction of the winery.
+Their first vintage included three wines: a Chardonnay, the BoDog Red and a Cabernet Sauvignon.
+Tragically they lost their entire 1997 vintage and most of their 1998 and 1999 wines in a warehouse fire in 2000 at what is now Frank Family winery.
+Husband wife team (Barbara and Timothy Spelletich) and their daughter Kristen (who we originally met with) are responsible for all aspects of the wine making, marketing, sales and direction of the winery.
 Barbara is the winemaker and has been since their founding in 1994.
 As the Spelletich’s say, “their secret weapon is Barbara’s Palate”!

 Early in her career, Barbara spent significant time in France & other European wine making countries tasting some of their most desirable wines and learning winemaking techniques.
 At one point in her career, she was a negociant selling wines for select premium wineries in France, Italy and Spain.
-In addition she has considerable experience working in the USA for select distributors.
-She first came to the Napa Valley in 1992 and worked at what was St. Clement Vineyards (now Faust Winery).
+And through her work in Europe she was introduced to a number of not often seen grape varieties including Marselan.
+She has considerable experience working in the USA for select distributors – and later founded her own distributorship, Zephyr Imports, in Seattle (which imported wines from Europe to the U.S. market including varieties like Marselan.
+Barbara first came to Napa Valley in 1992 and worked at what was St. Clement Vineyards (now Faust Winery).

 Prior to co-founding Spelletich with Barbara, Tim enjoyed a long career in the culinary world.
-After graduating from the University of Massachusets in Amherst he moved to Italy where he worked at a small inn & restaurant (formerly a monastery).
+After graduating from the University of Massachusetts in Amherst he moved to Italy where he worked at a small inn & restaurant (formerly a monastery).
 After his time in Italy he returned to the U.S. and worked for the Pierre Hotel in New York and the Four Seasons in Philadelphia.
-He first came to the Napa Valley in 1993 and worked for at the time, Tra Vigne Restaurant.
+He first came to Napa Valley in 1993 and worked for a short time as manager and wine buyer at the former Tra Vigne Restaurant.

 The focus of Barbara’s winemaking is to create wines that are unique to the actual varietals; i.e., producing wines that really highlight the fruit flavors as well as the fruit aromas.
 She does this in a variety of ways; picking the fruit when its ripe, pressing the fruit at the appropriate time and not letting the oak dominate the wine.
 She also is a wine making pioneer in one sense by not allowing some of their red wines to go through the normal secondary fermentation (malolactic fermentation).

 Not only do they make their own wines here (the production facility is 16,000 square feet), but they also rent out space to other small producers.
-In honor of the year they were founded, they call their winery and related services, Crush 94.
+In honor of the year they were founded, the family calls their winery and related services, Crush 94.
 This is a full-service custom crush facility from winemaking to bottling.
-Plenty of parking on site.
+In addition to producing still wines they also have services to produce sparkling wines including automated riddling machines.
+There is plenty of parking on site.

-The focus of their production is on four brands: Spelletich Cellars, SPELLwine (their most produced wine), 3 SPELLS, and Crush 94.
-Total annual production is around 3,000 cases.
-For more information, to make an appointment (guests typically will be hosted by one of the Spelletichs) and or to join their mailing list or wine club, visit: www.spellwine.com
+The focus of their production is on several brands: Spelletich Cellars (reserve, Napa Valley only produced wines), SPELLwine (their most produced wine from sources throughout California) and 3 SPELLS (focusing on vineyard sources primarily from Napa and Sonoma County).
+The family chose the number 3 to represent three generations at Spelletich.
+The Spelletich family crest is depicted on the label of some of their bottlings.
+Total annual production is around 3,000 cases annually.
+For more information, to make an appointment (guests are often hosted by one of the Spelletichs) and or to join their mailing list or wine club, visit: www.spellwine.com